rnixik/invalid-passports/README.md

 ## Implementations

-There some implementation which were developed as experiments:
+There are some implementations which were developed as experiments:

 * Redis - using redis as storage
 * Shmop - using shared memory as storage (one big string)